-Protection logic can be defined by selecting a logic scheme with DIP switches SW1:1 to SW1:5.
-The scheme selection is based on binary arithmetic.
-Logic schemes are described in the next chapter.
+Main operation logic can be defined with "Scheme selection" DIP switches.
+Logic schemes are described in the Logic schemes chapter.

-Tripping can be set with DIP switches to require either just arc light or both arc light and overcurrent simultaneously.
+Tripping can be set with DIP switches to require either just arc light ("Light only" mode) or both arc light and overcurrent simultaneously ("Light and current" mode).
 Adding overcurrent criteria ensures the device trips when an arc fault occurs but not when a strong natural light source hits the light sensor (e.g. sunlight).
-Device can detect overcurrent by measuring phase currents and residual current or by receiving overcurrent signal from an external device (mainly another AQ-110P or AQ-110F device) which is connected to a binary input.
+Device can detect overcurrent by measuring phase currents and residual current or by receiving overcurrent signal from external devices (mainly other AQ 100 series devices) which are connected to a binary input.

-CBFP (circuit breaker failure protection) function can be enabled with DIP switch SW2:4.
-CBFP time delay (100 ms or 150 ms) can be set with DIP switch SW2:3.
+CBFP (circuit breaker failure protection) function can be enabled with "FAST / CBFP" DIP switch.
+CBFP time delay can be set with "100 ms / 150 ms" DIP switch.
 CBFP logic depends on the selected logic scheme.
 See Circuit breaker failure protection chapter for more information.

 Figure.
-8.2 - 24.
-DIP switch diagram for AQ-110P (above) and AQ-110F (below).
+8.2 - 18.
+DIP switch diagram for AQ-110P.